telia-oss/terraform-module-template/README.md

 - [ ] The descriptions and build badges in this [README](README).
 - [ ] Any examples in this section [examples](#examples).
+- [ ] Update [pipeline.yml](.ci/pipeline.xml) to reflect repo to be tested and add tests for additional examples.
 - [ ] Update [CODEOWNERS](CODEOWNERS).